 Service-Learning and Civic Engagement

-Through academic and co-curricular service-learning and civic engagement, MC’s Service-Learning Program engages students, faculty, and community organizations in meaningful, collaborative, and mutually beneficial projects.
+MC’s Service-Learning Program (PDF, ) engages students, faculty, and community organizations in meaningful, collaborative, and mutually beneficial projects.
+Students may serve as part of their academic coursework or as a co-curricular activity.

-Our program offers opportunities in and out of the classroom for students to meet new people, learn new skills, and make a difference for a day, week, or semester at a time.
+Through service learning, MC students meet new people, learn new skills, and make a difference for a day, a week, or a semester.

-We support Montgomery College’s goal to foster community building, civic responsibility, and intercultural understanding by working to enrich the life of the community, serve as a place for neutral public dialog, and advance social justice.
+We support MC’s goal to foster community building, civic responsibility, and intercultural understanding by working to enrich the life of the community, serve as a place for neutral public dialog, and advance social justice.

 Find a Service-Learning Project

-Whether you're a regular volunteer, new to community service, or part of a club that wants to plan a day of service, we hope you'll join our network and help spread the spirit of service everywhere.
-Join the MC Serves team on GivePulse to get involved.
+Whether you're a regular volunteer, new to community service, or part of a club that wants to plan a day of service, we hope you'll join our network and spread the spirit of service everywhere.
+Join the MC Serves Databasenew window to get involved.

 More than 35 percent of public school students are eligible for free or reduced meals during the school week.
 Smart Sacks bridge the gap between Friday and Monday, providing nutritious foods for children and their families who might not have another meal until after the weekend.

-Montgomery College's Offices of Student Life and Service-Learning Program currently support the following schools:
+Montgomery College's Offices of Student Life and Service-Learning Program currently supports elementary schools in areas in or around Germantown, Rockville, and Takoma Park/Silver Spring.

 Through Manna Food, Montgomery College students on all three campuses help over a hundred children every week.